-We're delighted to parter with MTI and DreamWorks Theatricals on another pilot production!
+We're delighted to partner with MTI and DreamWorks Theatricals on another pilot production!

 The Prince of Egypt explores the unbreakable bond between two brothers, Moses and Ramses, as their lives are dramatically altered by revelations of identity and purpose.
 Set against the backdrop of ancient Egypt, this emotional journey delves into the heart-wrenching conflict between familial love and justice.
 As Moses fights for freedom and Ramses clings to tradition, they both struggle with personal transformation, the weight of leadership, and the power of compassion.
 With unforgettable music by Stephen Schwartz, this inspiring tale of courage and brotherhood reminds us that the greatest battles are often fought within.